When you’re part of something different, unique, meaningful, it gives you a real sense of purpose, pride and belonging.

 It’s why we put purpose before profit every day of the week.
 It remains at the heart of what we do, today and tomorrow.

 Belonging means local shoppers are Co-op owners

-Being locally owned, we can focus on providing the products and services needed by islanders.
-We share our success, handing dividends back to local people and reinvesting back into our islands.
+Being locally owned we can focus on providing the products and services needed by islanders.
+We share our success, handing dividend back to local people and reinvesting back into our islands.